 This group explains its mission as follows: "Just Security is an online forum for the rigorous analysis of U.S. national security law and policy.
 We aim to promote principled and pragmatic solutions to national security problems that decision-makers face.
 Our Board of Editors includes individuals with significant government experience, civil society attorneys, academics and other leading voices."
 One interesting feature of this organization is that its co-founder is Ryan Goodman, professor of law at New York University School of Law, who was also an outstanding college debater at the University of Texas.
-Recent articles available from this site include "How the 'Arms Sales Oversight Act' Could Prevent American Arms from Contributing to the Next Overseas Crisis" and "The Legality of U.S. Arms Sales to Saudi Arabia for Use in Yemen."
+Recent articles available from this site include "NATO Must Boost Hybrid Warfare Defenses" and "U.S. Offensive Cyber Operations against Economic Cyber Intrusions: An International Law Analysis."